-The contents of this website have been approved by James Hambro & Partners LLP (JH&P) which is authorised and regulated by the Financial Conduct Authority.
+The contents of this website have been approved by James Hambro & Partners LLP (JH&P) which is authorised and regulated by the Financial Conduct Authority and is a SEC Registered Investment Adviser.
 JH&P is a limited liability partnership incorporated under the Limited Liability Partnerships Act 2000 under Partnership no: OC350134.
 The Designated Members are Runnall Limited and Mr A J Steel.
 The registered mark James Hambro ® is the property of Mr J D Hambro and is used under licence by JH&P.

 The value of an investment and the income from it can go down as well as up and investors may not get back the amount invested.
 This may be partly the result of exchange rate fluctuations in investments which have an exposure to foreign currencies.
 You should be aware that past performance is no guarantee of future performance.
 Tax benefits may vary as a result of statutory charges and their value will depend on individual circumstances.
 Specific risks associated with particular investments are detailed on this website and in our printed literature.

 The distribution of the information contained on this website may be restricted by law in certain jurisdictions and, accordingly, persons who access it are required to inform themselves of and comply with any such restrictions.
 Persons interested in acquiring any investment should inform themselves as to: (i) the legal requirements within the countries of their nationality, residence, ordinary residence or domicile for such acquisition; (ii) any foreign exchange control requirement which they might encounter on the acquisition or sale of investments; and (iii) the income tax and other tax consequences which might be relevant to the acquisition, holding or disposal of any investment.